Phil's World Pub Guides - Staffordshire, UK

 FROGHALL

-Railway A pleasant two sided knock round pub serving excellent ale and the food looks good as well.
+Railway A pleasant two sided knocked through pub serving excellent ale and the food looks good as well.
 Accommodation available.

 STAFFORD